dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-iis-errors-reference.md

   For more information, see [Install the .NET Core Hosting Bundle](xref:host-and-deploy/iis/index#install-the-net-core-hosting-bundle).

-  If a specific runtime is required, download the runtime from the [.NET Downloads](https://dotnet.microsoft.com/download/dotnet) pages and install it on the system.
+  If a specific runtime is required, download the runtime from the [.NET Downloads](https://dotnet.microsoft.com/download/dotnet) page and install it on the system.
 Complete the installation by restarting the system or restarting IIS by executing **net stop was /y** followed by **net start w3svc** from a command prompt.

 ## Incorrect arguments of \<aspNetCore> element